Ultrastable jammed sphere packings with a wide range of particle dispersities: Discussion and Conclusions

 \section{Discussion and Conclusions}

 Many real granular materials are highly polydisperse.
 For example, power-law-like particle-size distributions $P(\sigma) \sim \sigma^{-\beta}$ over two or more orders of magnitude in $\sigma$ are found in natural systems ranging from soils \cite{wu93} to sea ice \cite{rothrock84}, and in man-made materials produced by a wide range of comminution/fragmentation processes \cite{turcotte86}.
-Simulations can systematically study the effects of this dispersity by employing variable-width $P(\sigma)$ with $\mathcal{R}$-dependent $\Delta$, e.g.\ those given by Eqs.\ \ref{eq:Pofsigma}-\ref{eq:deltaform}, but suprisingly few studies have done so.
-In particular, the preparation-protocol-dependence (PPD) of amorphous solids' structure and mechanics remains a very active field of research with many open questions \cite{jin18,richard20,berthier25}, but most theoretical studies of these questions have employed models with a single, fixed particle dispersity $\Delta \lesssim 0.25$.
+Simulations can systematically study the effects of this dispersity by employing variable-width $P_{\otherchanges{\mathcal{R}}}(\sigma)$ with $\mathcal{R}$-dependent $\Delta$, e.g.\ those given by Eqs.\ \ref{eq:Pofsigma}-\ref{eq:deltaform}, but suprisingly few studies have done so.
+In particular, the preparation-protocol-dependence of amorphous solids' structure and mechanics remains a very active field of research with many open questions \cite{jin18,richard20,berthier25}, but most theoretical studies of these questions have employed models with a single, fixed particle dispersity $\Delta \lesssim 0.25$.

-In this paper, we have shown that the dramatic increases in jammed sphere packings' ($\phi_{\rm J},\Psi$) achievable by thermally equilibrating them at a higher packing fraction $\phi_{\rm eq}$ \cite{chaudhuri10,morse21,berthier16b,ozawa17}, compressing them slower \cite{torquato00}, artificially speeding up their dynamics during sample compression \cite{ghimenti24,berthier24}, or introducing additional degrees of freedom associated with the particle diameters \cite{kapteijns19,hagh22,bolton24} can be achieved for a very wide range of particle dispersities ($0 < \Delta \leq 0.50$), but the effects of employing such techniques can vary strongly and nontrivially with $\Delta$.
+In this paper, we have shown that the dramatic increases in jammed sphere packings' ($\phi_{\rm J},\Psi$) achievable by thermally equilibrating them at a higher packing fraction $\phi_{\rm eq}$ \cite{chaudhuri10,morse21,berthier16b,ozawa17}, compressing them slower \cite{torquato00}, artificially speeding up their dynamics during sample compression \cite{ghimenti24,berthier24}, or introducing additional degrees of freedom associated with the particle diameters \cite{kapteijns19,hagh22,bolton24} can be achieved for a very wide range of particle dispersities ($0 < \Delta \leq 0.50$), but the effects of employing such techniques can vary strongly and nontrivially with $\Delta$. \changedforRtwo{The $\Psi$ investigated here included $Z_{\rm J}$, $P(Z_i)$, $g(r)$ for intermediate $r$, and $S(q)$ for intermediate $q$; we anticipate that comparable effects will be observable for other $\Psi$.}